 Even though it is machine-generated, AI content can be engineered to address reader pain points and optimized to build trust and make a genuine connection with readers.

 The engineering part is you the AI writer telling the AI with your prompt exactly what to write about.
-The second part on building trust and establishing a connection with readers is you again optimizing the draft the AI turns out for human readers.
+The second part of building trust and establishing a connection with readers is you again optimizing the draft the AI turns out for human readers.

 Here’s how you build trust with AI content and make it impeccably better:

-1. Write to one specific reader
+1. Write to One Specific Reader

 Content that targets everybody impresses no specific reader.
 No one finds that content trustable because it does not speak to them.
 That one reader is a representation of your target reader, not one specific individual.